masterkapilkumar/codefundo18/README.md

 * People know that they have to open the app
 ### Technology used
 * Bluetooth
 * Hotspot
 Newer versions of these technologies have ranges upto 100m which is a much better alternative to shouting and haphazarded communication
+Using Bluetooth Mesh, people even further than practical range can be connected via help of intermidiate devices
 ### Features
 * People can connect through app with nearby people via bluetooth or Hotspot as required depending on range
 * Connected people can: